Golden Goose Price Tops $0.0002 on Top Exchanges (GOLD)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Golden Goose was first traded on December 30th, 2020.
+Golden Goose’s genesis date was December 30th, 2020.
 Golden Goose’s total supply is 500,000,000 tokens and its circulating supply is 165,994,209 tokens.
-Golden Goose’s official Twitter account is @goldengoosenews and its Facebook page is accessible here.
 Golden Goose’s official website is goldengoose.io.
 Golden Goose’s official message board is medium.com/@contact_31481.
+Golden Goose’s official Twitter account is @goldengoosenews and its Facebook page is accessible here.

-It is usually not presently possible to buy alternative cryptocurrencies such as Golden Goose directly using US dollars.
-Investors seeking to acquire Golden Goose should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Golden Goose using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Golden Goose directly using U.S. dollars.
+Investors seeking to trade Golden Goose should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Golden Goose using one of the aforementioned exchanges.

 Receive News & Updates for Golden Goose Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Golden Goose and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.